tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 plug Plug.Session, @session_options
 ```

 This file should also include a [module attribute](https://elixir-lang.org/getting-started/module-attributes.html) named `@session_options`.
-On a recently generated Phoenix application, it should look something like:
+On a recently generated Phoenix application, it should look like:

 ```elixir
 # The session will be stored in the cookie and signed,